HamidAsiabari/sojectmanagement/README.md

-each user can have different company and each company has own projects
+each user can have different company and each company has its own projects

 --company
 ---projects
 ----tasks

+webserver: Golang

+webapp: ReactJS